-The student will take the RPE within two years after joining the program as full-time Ph.D. students.
-The student must submit a report, written in the form of a conference paper, which critically evaluates and integrates the current state of research relevant to the problem described in the abstract and presents the student's progress in solving the problem.
+RPE Report.
+The student must submit a report, written in the form of a conference paper, which critically evaluates and integrates the current state of research relevant to a chosen problem and presents the student's progress in solving the problem.
 Reports based on previously published or submitted papers, or on papers in progress, are acceptable provided that they satisfy the aforesaid requirements.

-The student will give an oral presentation to the Committee, describing the work, which will be followed by a session where the committee will ask questions.
+Oral Presentation.
+The student must give an oral presentation open to the Computer Science department, describing the work, which will be followed by a session where the RPE committee will ask questions.
 The oral presentation should be about 1 hour long.
-The report should be made available to the committee at least one week before the presentation is given.
+The report should be submitted to the committee at least one week before the presentation.

+The student must inform the Graduate Secretary of the RPE date and the composition of the RPE committee at least one week prior to the examination.
 Each aspect of the RPE (written report, oral presentation, responses to questions) will be separately graded by each member of the Committee using special forms provided for this purpose (available from the departmenal web site).
 The Committee as a whole can decide three outcomes: pass, retake, fail.
 A student who receives a grade of fail is dismissed from the Ph.D. program.
 A student who receives a grade of retake must retake the examination within 30 days.
 If, on retaking the examination, the student does not pass, the student is dismissed from the Ph.D. program.
 A student who receives a grade of pass has fulfilled the research proficiency requirement.

-6.6 Advancement to Candidacy and G5 Status
+6.5 Advancement to Candidacy and G5 Status